frontendbeast/list-fonts/README.md

 ## TODO

-* Add warning if no documents are open
-* Handle no results a little nicer
+* Handle zero results a little nicer

+## Disclaimer

+I've only tested this on my Mac, running Adobe Photoshop CC 2014.
+It might not work for you.